multivendorx/MultiVendorX/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-MultiVendorX - brings you, your easiest and one stop solution to build a perfect online marketplace website.
+MultiVendorX - Elevate your WooCommerce website into a dynamic multivendor marketplace using MultiVendorX, the leading solution for creating thriving online marketplaces!

 == Description ==